dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 })
 ```

-In order to pass the reference you will need to wrap your component with `React.forwardRef` and that will inject alongside the regular props of the component the `ref` which will be any HTML element wrapped into `React.Ref` type.
+To pass the reference you will need to wrap your component with `React.forwardRef` and that will inject along with the regular props of the component the `ref` which will be any HTML element wrapped in the `React.Ref` type.

-In this case we know the type of the HTML element we're forwarding to, but if not is your case, this can be a good moment to use generics.
+In this case we know the type of the HTML element we are forwarding to, but if this is not your case, this might be a good time to use generics.

 ## Generics

 If you need to review what generics are, be sure to check the [part 1 under Generics section](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript).

-As for React concerns let's see one of the examples on where you may need the generics usage.
+As for React concerns, let's look at one of the examples where you may need to use generics.

-Let's imagine that you want to create a custom UI component wrapping existing HTML elements but giving a set of custom properties like most component libraries does.
+Let's imagine we want to create a custom UI component by wrapping existing HTML elements but giving it a set of custom properties as most component libraries do.

-Most of these libraries also provides the flexibility of deciding which HTML element is finally rendered with a property `as` and that is exactly the case of the `Text` UI component.
-This Text UI component is used to display any text with a set of sizes and colors, also we want to allow the user to choose any HTML element that they need, not contrain to an unique `p` or `span`.
+Most of these libraries also provide the flexibility to decide which HTML element is finally rendered with an `as` property and that is exactly the case for the `Text` UI component.
+This Text UI component is used to display any text with a set of sizes and colors, plus we want to allow the user to choose any HTML element they need, not restrict themselves to a single `p` or `span`.

-In this scenario you don't know upfront which element the consumer will pass to your component so, you need to use generics to infer the type to whichever they pass.
+In this scenario you don't know in advance what element the consumer will pass to your component, so you need to use generics to infer the type to whichever one they pass.

 So the prop types for the component will be: